본문 바로가기

 Globally, including the United States, Google's AI model "Gemini" was the most-searched term.
 This is interpreted as a result of many users attempting to access the Gemini chatbot site directly from the Google search bar.

-Google commented, "2025 was the year an American became Pope, 'K-Pop Demon Hunters' dominated the charts, and new artificial intelligence (AI) captured the public's imagination."
+Google commented, "2025 was the year an American became Pope, 'K-Pop Demon Hunters' dominated the charts, and new artificial intelligence (AI) captured people's imaginations."

 'K-Pop Demon Hunters' Was Not No. 1 Worldwide...
 The Most Searched Term on Google US Was This Visitors are taking commemorative photos at the official Seoul pop-up store of the Netflix animated film "K-Pop Demon Hunters," which opened on the 4th in Seongsu-dong.
 Photo by Yonhap News

-This year, the most-searched term in the United States was Charlie Kirk, a supporter of President Donald Trump who died in an assassination incident last September.
-The third most-searched term was "Labubu," a plush toy character created by a Hong Kong designer; fourth was the Apple iPhone; and fifth was "One Big Beautiful Act," a legislative bill outlining tax and policy agendas for President Trump's second administration.
+The most-searched term in the United States this year was Charlie Kirk, a supporter of President Donald Trump who was killed in an assassination incident last September.
+The third most-searched term was "Labubu," a plush toy character created by a Hong Kong designer; fourth was the Apple iPhone; and fifth was "One Big Beautiful Act," a comprehensive tax and policy bill from President Trump's second administration.

-Globally, "Golden" from "K-Pop Demon Hunters" was the most-searched song, while "Sodapop" ranked tenth in the song lyrics category.
+Globally, "Golden" from "K-Pop Demon Hunters" ranked first in song searches, and "Sodapop" ranked tenth in the song lyrics category.

-Additionally, "Squid Game 3" ranked second in the global TV show search category, and actress Song Jiwoo, a cast member of the series, was fourth in the actor search category.
+Additionally, "Squid Game 3" took second place in the global TV show category, and actress Song Jiwoo, a cast member of the series, ranked fourth among most-searched actors.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.